 Whilst they both need a firm master, the Akita needs a pack leader that he can look up to, and if he feels that you are not dominant enough then he will most certainly look down on you.
 Let’s get into the finer details of both breeds.

-They have very different histories, but similarly each breed had a famous and heroic pup that made their breed very popular in the mid-20th Century.
+They have very different histories, but similarly, each breed had a famous and heroic pup that made their breed very popular in the mid-20th Century.
 Because of their wolfy good looks, the two breeds are often compared to one another.
 So are they related at all?
 We analyze that question in this historical comparison.

 The Siberian Husky was developed by the Chukchi Tribe in Russia thousands of years ago.
 They were designed to be a canine race car, and his profession was to haul light loads over vast expanses of icy terrain, and he did so quickly without tiring easily.
 Despite the Husky being a working dog, his companionship qualities were also favored, and he has always been a beloved family pet.

 Their popularity began in 1925 when a famous Siberian Husky, called Balto, led a pack of dogs who carried a life-saving antidote across 658 miles of frozen terrain.
 Not only did they save hundreds of lives from a deadly outbreak of Diphtheria, but they did so in just five and a half days.
 Ever since then, the Husky has been a very popular family dog, and he is currently ranked as the 14th most popular breed by the AKC.

 The Akita and the Siberian Husky are very different in their appearance.
 The Akita is the much bigger dog, with males measuring between 26 to 28 inches from paw to shoulder, compared to the Husky who measures much shorter at 21 to 23 ½ inches tall.